Cunningham and Arizona host CSU Bakersfield

 Tucson, Arizona; Tuesday, 8 p.m.
 EST

-BOTTOM LINE: Arizona hosts CSU Bakersfield after Breya Cunningham scored 20 points in Arizona’s 69-66 loss to the Grand Canyon Antelopes.
+BOTTOM LINE: Arizona faces CSU Bakersfield after Breya Cunningham scored 20 points in Arizona’s 69-66 loss to the Grand Canyon Antelopes.

-The Wildcats have gone 5-1 in home games.
-Arizona is 3-4 against opponents with a winning record.
+The Wildcats have gone 5-1 at home.
+Arizona scores 71.3 points and has outscored opponents by 10.4 points per game.

 The Roadrunners are 0-4 on the road.
-CSU Bakersfield ranks eighth in the Big West with 30.4 rebounds per game led by Taylor Caldwell averaging 5.5.
+CSU Bakersfield has a 0-5 record against teams over .500.

-Arizona’s average of 4.6 made 3-pointers per game is 4.4 fewer made shots on average than the 9.0 per game CSU Bakersfield allows.
-CSU Bakersfield averages 47.1 points per game, 13.8 fewer points than the 60.9 Arizona gives up to opponents.
+Arizona makes 44.7% of its shots from the field this season, which is 4.3 percentage points higher than CSU Bakersfield has allowed to its opponents (40.4%).
+CSU Bakersfield’s 32.3% shooting percentage from the field this season is 4.2 percentage points lower than Arizona has allowed to its opponents (36.5%).

 TOP PERFORMERS: Jada Williams is averaging 11.1 points and 2.3 steals for the Wildcats.